mm80843/T3.5/docs/Benef/PBN__Benef_1014.md

 # __Worker safety__

-## Name of the Benefit

-Implementing mitigation measures and ensuring worker safety protects the health and well-being of construction workers and prevents the spread of the virus to the public

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from improved worker safety through reduced absenteeism, better project management, and improved reputation, leading to higher asset value and profitability.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1133.md)